xcube-dev/xcube/docs/source/installation.md

    than with mamba.
 2. The `micromamba` tool, a minimalistic, self-contained version of mamba.

-## Overview of insetallation methods
+## Overview of installation methods

 There are two main ways to install the xcube package: